frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 ## Open Questions

 * Should we store the certificate expiry?
 _No, since we do not automatically refresh the keys._

 * Should we store the Hash algorithm name or OID?

 * Is `nuget keys` confusing with `nuget setApiKey`?

+* Should the config element be `packageSourceTrustInformation` or `repositoryTrustInformation`?
+_repository is a new term from nuget.config point of view.
+Credentials are stored using `packageSourceCredentials`_

+* Should we add a package source as a trusted repository by default?
+_More user friendly as users don't need to add a `--trusted` switch.
+But a concern is that we should not add trust without user confirmation/action_

+* Should we delete repository trust information on source delete?
+_Yes.
+Again we should not implicitly add trust without user confirmation/action.
+Further, we are leaving a footprint.
+Users can choose to add the trusted repository as a new action._

+* Should we add client policies as part of this spec?